syncfusion-content/uwp-docs/uwp/DataGrid/Grouping.md

 ## Customize IndentColumn width

-You can customize the width of IndentColumn in SfDataGrid by using [IndentColumnWidth](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_IndentColumnWidth) property as like below.
+You can customize the width of IndentColumn in Data Grid by using [IndentColumnWidth](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_IndentColumnWidth) property as like below.

 {% tabs %}
 {% highlight xaml %}